fractalmandala/brhatNew/src/routes/dhiti/gaumukh.md

 Maṅgala refers to welfare and happiness.
 How can Mā Gaṅgā ensure maṅgala for Her people?
 Apart from the obvious nourishment she offers through the limitless water she blesses us with, she imbues her children with a deep sense of beauty.
 Flashes of beauty and wonder can shake off despair, hopelessness and grief without a trace.

 Going back to the incident where a butterfly saved me would illustrate what I am saying here profusely.
-I was on the way down from Tapōvan towards Gaumukh.
+I was on the way down from Tapovan towards Gaumukh.
 This was the culmination of the yātrā where we sit at Mā Gaṅgā’s lap at her source.
 We took a difficult path during our descent to save around an hour of walking around a steep slope to reach Gaumukh.
 Little did we know it involved walking on glaciers.
 This meant the path had loose soil and was more likely to face landslides.
 All of us in the group kept close to each other literally like mountain goats.

 The first few meters went just right, until the person behind me slipped releasing a downfall of small and medium boulders on all of us ahead.
 Mind you, the people ahead are at an even more dangerous position due to the steepness of the slope.
 This happened a few times, everytime the landslide was kicked-off by a different person.